opencontainers/tob/proposals/tools.md

 * Maintainers of the image-spec project

 ### Code of Conduct
-Both of the proposed projects would incorporate (by referencer) the OCI Code of Conduct from the
+Both of the proposed projects would incorporate (by reference) the OCI Code of Conduct from the

 ### Project Communications
 Both of the proposed projects would continue to use existing channels in use by the OCI developer community for communication including: